Continuing Medical Education (CME) Information

 After participating in the activity, you should be able to:

 The American Institute of Ultrasound in Medicine (AIUM) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The AIUM designates this live activity for 14.5 AMA PRA Category 1 Credit(s)™.
+The AIUM designates each activity for the number of AMA PRA Category 1 Credit(s)™ listed below.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity can be used to meet part of relevant AIUM Training Guidelines and/or maintenance credits for accreditation purposes.
-Learn more about AIUM Ultrasound Practice Accreditation.
+Learn more about AIUM Ultrasound Practice Accreditation here.